High School Graduates Report

 - Other data as determined by rule and regulation of the Coordinating Board for Higher Education

-Currently, data comprising the report is drawn solely from student data provided annually by in-state public colleges and universities; no data is currently included in the report from either the state's private institutions, or by the Missouri Department of Elementary and Secondary Education (DESE), although additional collaborative analyses are currently underway.
+Currently, data comprising the report are drawn solely from student data provided annually by in-state public colleges and universities; no data are currently included in the report from either the state's private institutions, or by the Missouri Department of Elementary and Secondary Education (DESE).

-- Table 1 provides information on gender and ethnicity as well as ACT scores and college-level remediation. (updated 03-10-2015)
+- Table 1 provides information on initial college enrollment, student demographics, and enrollment in remediation. (updated 03-14-2018)

-All these tables are listed by city and high school buildings.
+All these tables are listed by school name and code (ACT/DHE and DESE district-building codes.
 For the purpose of protecting individual privacy, no statistics are reported in cases involving fewer than 5 students.